Social Sciences, College of

 New technologies increasingly improve our instruction and link us to the innovative industry of our region and to the educational resources of the world, but personal interaction between students and faculty is still prized within the College of Social Sciences.
-Capable and interesting teachers, active student clubs, and small classes provide ideal environments for learning.
+Capable and interesting teacher-scholars, active student clubs and small classes provide ideal environments for learning.

 The programs of the College of Social Sciences are further enriched by educational, research and training opportunities provided by the following specialized units:

 Burdick Military History Project supports the study and teaching of military history through public lectures, the Veterans Oral History Project, and it specialized collection of materials relating to military history.
 Contact the History Department.

 Center for the Development of Recycling advances education, research and dissemination of information in various areas of recycling.
 Contact the Environmental Studies Department.